-Based in Valencia, Thaïs Morell was born and brought up in Curitiba, a city in the South of Brazil.
-Her second album has just been released on local label, Sedajazz records.
+##She was based in Valencia for a good number of years and returns regularly to the city.
+Thaïs Morell was born and brought up in Curitiba, a city in the South of Brazil.
+Her most recent album was recorded in Valencia and released on local record label ‘Sedajazz’ records.

 2. What are the differences between Spain and Brazil in terms of living and working as a musician?